benliepert/blog/content/posts/2-good-first-issue.md

 egui/src/layout.rs:395
 ...
 ```
 Uh oh.
 This persisted after a `cargo clean` and a rebuild, so I suspected Rerun was storing state on disk and loading it in as the app started.
 This state was probably corrupted by my impolite ctrl-c.
-It turns out Rerun stores UI state in something called a blueprint, I added a print statement to the code that loads blueprints to find the path to the file, and deleted it.
+It turns out Rerun stores UI state in something called a blueprint, I added a print statement to the code that loads blueprints to find the path to the blueprint file, and deleted it.
 This resolved the panic.

 I should have preserved the file and created a ticket for reproduction.
 The panic itself was down in the egui layout code, and traced back up to adding a clickable website link on the Rerun top panel.
 As far as I could tell, the image itself was sized fine, but it was being placed in an area of negative size.

-# Solving continued
+# Solving Continued
 With the panic resolved, I opened a PR.
 I heard back from Emil (Rerun co-founder & egui creator) within a day:

 > We shouldn't ignore the offset.
 If it is non-zero, we may have a problem.